 The quantum reinterpretation, however, raises an important question: If matter has contextual and intentional properties, then why do we need the mind?
 Can we not say that contextuality and intentionality in matter itself create the mind?

-The problem in adopting such a viewpoint is that contextuality and intentionality represent information (or meaning) and while information can be represented in matter, it cannot be created by matter.
+The problem is that while information can be represented in matter, it cannot be created by matter.
 The problem of information (when information is a fundamental property of nature) requires a basic shift in our thinking because while matter (or energy) is always perceivable, information can exist as ideas which are not perceivable.
 Indeed, it is well-known that ideas are routinely converted into objects.
 This fact is widely recognized in mathematics as the immateriality of numbers, and other concepts such as distance and duration.
-In physics too, while we can measure physical properties such as energy and momentum, we cannot reduce these properties to an object.

-Ideas cannot be reduced to objects because ideas transcend individual objects and are found to exist in many objects.
-A reductionist program can study individual objects, but how does it study those things that are found in many objects?
-Clearly, we have to recognize that there is something that doesn’t reduce to the individual objects.
+Ideas cannot be reduced to objects because ideas transcend objects and are found in many objects.
+A reductionist program can study objects, but how does it study meanings in many objects?
+We have to recognize that there is something that doesn’t reduce to the individual objects.

 The Connection to Vedic Philosophy

-The treatment of matter as symbols of information is already indicated by the pervasive problems of indeterminism, inconsistency and incompleteness in science.
-When these problems are solved by a revision to the materialist view, the problem of mind-body interaction will not exist, which in turn will entail that the reductionist thesis is also unnecessary.
-This path of ideological evolution represents a positive development in science, as it expands science to include a scientific study of the mind.
+The treatment of matter as symbols of information is indicated by problems of indeterminism, inconsistency and incompleteness in science.
+When these problems are solved by a revision to the materialist view, the mind-body separation will not exist, and hence reduction will be unnecessary.
+This path represents a positive development in science, as it expands science to include a scientific study of the mind.